saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     s_n_m_p_!
 ```

-Another thing worth nothing is that adding `-` to your statements allows you to deal with whitespaces.
+Another thing worth noting is that adding `-` to your statements allows you to deal with whitespaces.
 - `{% raw %}{%-{% endraw %}` to deal with leading whitespace
 - `{% raw %}-%}{% endraw %}` to deal with trailing whitespace